FAIR2-for-research-software/Documentation/index.md

 - Publishing documentation websites
 - Command line interfaces with usage instructions

+## Related modules

 There is information about publishing a software package and providing metadata and citation details in Modules 6 and 7 of this course.

-## Related modules

-For more information about describing and sharing your software, please see the following modules:
+For more information about these topics, please refer to the following modules:

-- 6. Packaging
+- **6** Packaging
-- 7a.
-Software repos, DOIs, metadata, citation
+- **7a** Software repositories, DOIs, metadata, citation
-- 7b.
-Publishing a software paper
+- **7b** Publishing a software paper

 ::::::::::::::::::::::::::::::::::::: keypoints